apache/nifi-minifi-cpp/extensions/python/PYTHON.md

 onInitialize is also passed the processor reference and can be where you set properties.
 The first argument is the property display name, followed by the description, and default value.
 The next three arguments are booleans describing if the property is required, support expression language, and if it is a sensitive property.
-The last argument is the property type code.
+The seventh argument is the property type code.
 The property type code is an integer that represents the type of the property.
 The supported property type codes and their corresponding types:
 ```
 INTEGER = 0
 LONG = 1